AssmannLab/Iberian_accessions_drought_manuscript/README.md

 To run the script for any of these:

-1. Open folder for the figure and the underlying analysis to be reproduced.
+1. Open folder for the figure and the underlying analysis to be reproduced (i.e., Figure 1).

 2. unzip all files and subfolders within the /Data folder.
 These were compressed to facilitate the upload into GitHub.